USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 What FedEx Is Best For & Why

-FedEx is an excellent option for merchants who are looking for fast, dependable shipping.
+FedEx is an excellent option for merchants looking for fast, dependable shipping.
 In particular, FedEx is great for air shipments and next-day deliveries.
 FedEx also has a good number of international shipping options to fit a variety of price levels and desired delivery times.

 As always, you should compare shipping rates with UPS and USPS to make sure you’re getting the best service for your money.

-In the UPS vs FedEx debate, there is no clear winner.
+In the UPS vs. FedEx debate, there is no clear winner.
 Merchants often cite location as their main reason for choosing FedEx over UPS.
 However, your experience may prove quite different.
 Regardless, here’s our list of what FedEx does well and where it could improve.

 Pros